Acne is the most common skin condition in the United States, and no acne treatment would be complete without Mandelic Acid.

 Mandelic acid is a very gentle AHA (Alpha Hydroxy Acid).

-It is useful in organic skin care product formulations.
+It is useful in organic and clean beauty skin care product formulations.

 HOW MANDELIC ACID WORKS: ACNE TO ANTI-AGING